Elaine Hatfield: Career

 Relationship science was Hatfield's first professional research focus, beginning at the foundation of her career in the 1960s with an emphasis on human attraction and the nature of romantic love.

-In addition to Berscheid, she has conducted this research with a number of colleagues, including Leon Festinger—her dissertation advisor at Stanford University--, Elliot Aronson, William Walster, Russell D. Clark, and Susan Sprecher.
-The Passionate Love Scale, developed in 1986 by Hatfield and Sprecher, is one of the most widely used in the field.
+In addition to Berscheid, she has conducted this research with a number of colleagues, including Leon Festinger (her dissertation advisor at Stanford University), Elliot Aronson, William Walster, Russell D. Clark, and Susan Sprecher.

-Hatfield's research in the area has not been without controversy—in 1975, the $84,000 grant she was awarded by the National Science Foundation became the focus of the first Golden Fleece Award for wasteful government spending by then United States Senator William Proxmire.
+Hatfield's research in the area has not been without controversy: in 1975, the $84,000 grant she was awarded by the National Science Foundation became the focus of the first Golden Fleece Award for wasteful government spending by then United States Senator William Proxmire.
 Due to Proxmire's campaign, the funding was rescinded.
 Undaunted, Hatfield went on to write or co-write many books and papers based on her research, among them A New Look at Love, which won the American Psychological Foundation's National Media Award, and the often-cited Journal of Psychology and Human Sexuality article "Gender Differences in Receptivity to Sexual Offers" (1989).

 In the 1990s, Hatfield and husband, American historian Richard Rapson, began researching emotional contagion: the process by which people's emotions are influenced by the demonstrated emotions of their companions.
 This resulted in the book, with John Caccioppo, on Emotional Contagion.
 (Cambridge University Press, 1994).
 In the 2000s, she presented alongside Katherine Aumer on the psychology of hate.

 Hatfield is former chair and professor of psychology at the University of Hawai'i and past president and fellow of the Society for the Scientific Study of Sexuality (SSSS).
 In 2012, the Association for Psychological Science gave Hatfield the William James award for a Lifetime of Scientific Achievement.
 In recent years, she has received Distinguished Scientist Awards (for a lifetime of scientific achievement) from the Society of Experimental Social Psychology (SESP), from the SSSS, and from the University of Hawai'i, and she has received the Alfred Kinsey Award from the Western Region of SSSS.
 Two of her books have won the American Psychological Association's National Media Award.

 In 2019, She received three more honors: 1) Methodological Innovator Award from the Society for Personality and Social Psychology; 2) Wall of Fame Award from the Heritage Foundation; and 3) the Lifetime Achievement Award from the International Academy for Intercultural Research.

 In 2020, her book on the future of love and sex- What's Next in Love and Sex: Psychological and Cultural Perspectives was published by Oxford University Press.

 Personal life

 Outside of their research, in 1963, Hatfield and Berscheid, then professors at the University of Minnesota, challenged and overcame the university's prohibition against women on faculty dining in the university's Faculty Club.
-She has been married to Richard Rapson since 1982.
+She is married to the historian Richard Rapson, whom she met in 1982 at the University of Hawaii.
+Formerly, she was married to G. William Walster, but they divorced.

+According to Elaine Hatfield, her father, Charles Hatfield, was of the Hatfield family "of Hatfield and McCoy fame".